 - It’s customary to leave a tip in restaurants for great service – between 10 and 15 per cent is standard.
 Check the bill to ensure a service charge hasn’t already been applied – some restaurants will add gratuity to your bill, especially if you’re dining with a large group.
 Small tips for hotel porters and cleaning staff are welcomed.
 In black cabs and minicabs, passengers generally round up to the nearest pound, but if your driver has helped you with luggage you may wish to tip a little extra.

-London isn’t as cold and miserable as ex-pats would have you believe – snow is rare and the temperature hardly gets below 0° Celsius in winter.
-The main problem with London in the colder months is the limited amount of daylight – only about eight hours.
+London isn’t as cold and miserable as ex-pats would have you believe – snow is rare and the temperature hardly gets below 0°C in winter.
+The main problem with London in the colder months is the limited amount of daylight – only about eight hours in midwinter.

 When to go

 The best time to go is undoubtedly summer – the sun shines (sometimes) and doesn’t set until after 9pm and the parks are in full bloom.
-Spring and autumn can also be great times to visit – being out of peak season means that accommodation and attractions can be cheaper, the weather is generally between 11° and 15° Celsius and the daylight hours are longer.
+Spring and autumn can also be great times to visit – being out of peak season means that accommodation and attractions can be cheaper, the weather is generally between 11°-15°C and the daylight hours are longer.

-Anything goes in London town – just take a look at London street-style blogs.
-The weather can be unpredictable though and yes, it probably will rain, so be prepared for all possibilities.
+Anything goes in London town.
+The weather can be unpredictable, though, and yes, it probably will rain, so be prepared for all possibilities.
 Pack sunglasses and hats for summer, but also an umbrella or poncho and some sturdy, waterproof shoes.

 Tap water in London is safe to drink.

-Australia and England have a reciprocal agreement which means Australians are entitled to receive necessary treatment under the NHS.
+Australia and the UK have a reciprocal agreement which means Australians are entitled to receive necessary medical treatment under the NHS.
 This includes treatment for the effects of COVID-19.
 Australians aren’t required to enrol in the NHS but inform your doctor that you want to be treated as a NHS patient – you’ll need to show your Australian Medicare card.
 You will be covered for: medical treatment by a NHS GP; medical care in a public ward of a NHS hospital; ambulance; and subsidised prescription medicine.
 Smart Traveller recommends all visitors to England still take out travel insurance for overseas medical costs not covered by the NHS, including evacuation.
 It’s important to see if your travel insurance covers COVID-related issues such as delays and cancelled flights.